Council of agents

 ## Independent children

 When a turn fans out, frites runs N child agents concurrently.
 Each child receives the user prompt (optionally with a configured **framing**) and works on its own, with no visibility into the other children.
-Children are collected with `Promise.all`, so they run truly in parallel; if one fails, its failure is converted into a textual failure block and still handed to the synthesizer rather than aborting the whole council.
+Children are collected with `Promise.all`, so they run truly in parallel; if one fails, its failure is converted into a textual failure block rather than aborting the whole council.
+If every child fails, frites returns an explicit failure; if the synthesizer fails but a child produced usable output, frites falls back to that surviving child/proposal.

 What a child produces depends on the turn: